amjadraza/dlai-hf-course/README.md

 ## Report Feedbacks

-As `embedchain-streamlit-app:latest` is a template project with minimal example.
+As `dlai-hf-course:latest` is a template project with minimal example.
 Report issues if you face any.

 ## DISCLAIMER